 District Court for the Southern District of New York , and the Honorable

 Kevin Thomas Duffy of the United States District Court for the Southern

 Prior to law school, Amy served as Department Chair and taught middle school

 English in Long Beach, California.
 Before that, she was the public relations

 director for the Long Beach Ice Dogs of the International Hockey League.

-summa cum laude from Loyola Law School, Los Angeles in 2007.
+summa cum laude, from Loyola Law School, Los Angeles.

 - Member of the Bar – New Hampshire

 - Member of the Bar – Massachusetts

 - Member of the Bar – New York